 It depends on the source of the doubts.
 Some students back away from medicine because they are struggling with the pre-medical science courses.
-If your child is having academic difficulties, please encourage him or her to seek extra help from the pre-health advisors in Career Services, from Penn's Tutoring Center , and from their professors and teaching assistants.
+If your child is having academic difficulties, please encourage him or her to seek extra help from the pre-health advisors in Career Services, from Penn's Tutoring Center, and from their professors and teaching assistants.
 Sometimes, students just need a break from the "pre-med track" and want time to explore other possibilities.
 This can be a great thing for students to do.
 Looking at other options, whether in the health care field or outside of it, can either lead to other exciting opportunities, or help students realize that medicine truly is the right career fit.
-Students who are interested in health care, but who do not want to pursue a medical degree, can begin investigating other career possibilities from information we have on the pre-health section of the Career Services web site.
+Students who are interested in health care, but who do not want to pursue a medical degree, can begin investigating other career possibilities with information available on the Career Services web site.

 Although medical schools regard Penn highly, students must still perform well here.
 The average GPA of Penn applicants who are successful in gaining admission to medical school is around 3.7, and 3.6 in the sciences.